 The world of options strategies can be very difficult for traders new to the industry.
 Calls and puts are the basic building blocks of options.
 Calls mean you’re bullish on the stock, and puts mean you’re bearish.
 So, if you buy a call, you want the stock to go up, and if you buy a put, you want the stock price to fall.

-Advanced options strategies allow you the ability to trade large cap stocks without having to put out a lot of capital up front.
+Advanced options strategies allow you to trade large-cap stocks without putting out a lot of capital upfront.
 Believe it or not, options can be a safe trade method if you know how to bring all components together and choose the right strategy.

-Trading naked options doesn't allow you the protection or room for the trade to go against you for a period of time.
-Many times stocks trade sideways and if you trade just calls and puts naked then you don't have much wiggle room for the trade to form.
+Trading naked options doesn’t allow you the protection or room for the trade to go against you for some time.
+Often, stocks trade sideways, and if you trade just calls and puts naked, you don’t have much wiggle room for the trade to form.

 Buying calls and puts forces you to be right on the money with your trade.
 It’s important to remember that most options expire worthless.
-They are decaying assets, so if you choose the wrong direction of the trade then chances are you'll end up with a worthless asset.
+They are decaying assets, so if you choose the wrong direction of the trade, you’ll end up with a worthless asset.

-The price of your options contract will expire worthless, which is what happens to most new options traders, unless they get lucky.
-Many new traders have beginners luck but eventually their luck runs out, and this is the reason why many people say that options are "risky".
-It's because they didn't know how to trade them the right way.
+The price of your options contract will expire worthless, which is what happens to most new options traders unless they get lucky.
+Many new traders have beginner’s luck, but eventually, their luck runs out, which is why many people say that options are “risky.”
+It’s because they didn’t know how to trade them correctly.
 Take our advanced options trading course and learn how to implement these strategies in our community.

 Credit spreads are one of the most popular and safest options strategies.
 You become an options “seller” rather than an options buyer when implementing this trading strategy.
 Remember, options are decaying assets and most contracts expire worthless.